miwermi/election-analysis/README.md

 Ideally, this code would also search for distinct Ballot IDs -- and ultimately Voter IDs, if we were able to gather and use that information.
 Since elections are typically anonymous, there is always a likely margin of error (especially when independent units - districts, states, etc - do not use the same standard to ID voters or the same standard for ballots).
 Voter IDs and Ballot IDs will most likely never be stored in the same data source as the voting information.
 I would feel much better about my code if that data could be collected and I could run a few queries to find duplicates or quirkly looking anomalies.

-But that is always the dream... :)
+But perfect data is always the dream... :)